Drake's core library has 3 big parts:

 systemblock can be a

-leafsystemis the minimum build block and a
+leafsystemis the minimum build block, and a

 diagramis composed of multiple

-contextis data of system states and parameters cached in a separate place.
+contextcontains the data of system states and parameters cached in a separate place.
 Each

 systemhas its own

-diagramare the only two information a
+diagramare the only information a

-simulatorneeds to simulate.
+simulatorrequires to simulate.
 Given the

 context, all methods called on a

-systemshould be completely deterministic and repeatable (ref.
+systemshould be completely deterministic and repeatable (Ref.
 Underactuated Robotics textbook).

-Drake has method
+Drake has a method

-diagram->CreateDefaultContext()which creates the context with default values for all the subsystems.
+diagram->CreateDefaultContext()to create the context with default values for all the subsystems.
 Values in the context, such as the initial state and the initial time, can be independently set before the simulation begins.

 A context can have continuous state, discrete state, and abstract variable.
 Based on the variable type, the simulator would update the context data by either numerically integrating the continuous derivative or updating the states using state-space dynamics.